harrellbm/Quartz-Garden/content/Abstract Basis of Life.md

 ---
 "Note Planted:": 2024-06-27
-"Last Tended:": 2024-09-17
+"Last Tended:": 2024-10-02
 ---
 #🌱Seed  #🙂Agree
 ****
 > `Importance`: 10%

+> [!summary] The Big Idea
-***The Big Idea***: life can be zoomed out to four main types of forces
+ Life can be zoomed out to four main types of forces

 Basically we can think along two axises: time and space.

 ## Time
-**Processes**: the longterm path ways, cycles, and forces that shape knowingly or not.
+**Processes**: the long-term path ways, cycles, and forces that shape knowingly or not.

 **Rhythms**: the regular occurrence of practices and events that build the processes we live in.
 Processes are made up of rhythms.
 And a rhythm can be embodied by any number of different practices.